BastLeblanc/aws-byod-immersion-day/labs/05_transformations/README.md

 Click in the Notebooks and Open the Notebook created.
 This will launch Jupyter Notebook.
 Go to New -> Sparkmagic (PySpark)

+It should open a brand new notebook, we will be adding and running line by line of code, this will make it easier to understand the step by step and find errors faster.
+If this is your first time using notebok, then

 We will start by importing all the libraries we need

 ``` python